 - Financial profile (40%)

-These 5 factors illustrates how Mintos operate with their loan originators.
+These 5 factors illustrate how Mintos operate with their loan originators.
 Mintos is focusing heavily on making money.
 They have 40% of their emphasis on the loan originator’s financial profile, followed by the loan originators’ risk appetite.
 2 factors that can impact the economics of the investors easily.